Eligibility to apply

 To improve the prevention and treatment of infectious disease, and to promote the appropriate and effective use of antimicrobial agents through grant awards for research, travel and other grants to institutions and individuals.

 In furtherance of the above strategy the Society supports grants in the areas of:

 - Antiviral resistance

 BSAC does not currently offer co-funding of grants.
 When applying for any BSAC grant, all applicants must declare if they have sought, or intend to seek, any financial support outside of BSAC for the same grant.
 Where funding has been requested and awarded outside of BSAC the society must be informed of this and any application withdrawn immediately.

 Designated grant fund

 Council agrees each year on the allocation of funds that will support the next years grant round.
-The amount allocated to the grant fund each year depends on the projected surplus from Society’s income for the previous year.
+The amount allocated to the grant fund each year depends on the projected surplus from the Society’s income from the previous year.